samstifter/samstifter.github.io/content/about-me.md

 slug: "about-me"
 ---

 Hi!
 I am a Software Engineering student at Iowa State University.
 I am in my third year and expect to graduate in May 2020.
-I am currently a Teaching Assistant in the Electrical and Computer Engineering Department for CPR E 288 Embedded Systems: Introduction.
+I am currently in my third semester as a Teaching Assistant in the Electrical and Computer Engineering Department for CPR E 288 Embedded Systems: Introduction.

 A selection of courses I have taken include: data structures, digital logic, software construction, user interfaces, databases, and computer organization.
 A full list with course codes can be found [here](/course-list/).